kellerflint/Course-Resources/content/AI For Devs - Course Project Proposal.md

 Suggested Timeline:
 - M5 - Complete initial Exploratory Data Analysis (EDA)
-- M7 - Data preparation and train first model
+- M7 - Complete data preparation and train first model
 - M9 - Implement second model and perform model evaluation and initial analysis
-- Final Presentation - Complete, well-formatted notebook with functional models and clear analysis
+- Final Presentation - Submit a complete, well-formatted notebook with functional models and clear analysis
-#### Generative AI Application
+### AI-Driven Application

-In this pathway, you'll develop a functional application that leverages generative AI as a core component.
+In this pathway, you'll develop a functional application that leverages AI as a core component.
 Your project should involve:
-- Conceptualizing and designing an app that solves a real problem using generative AI
+- Conceptualizing and designing an app that solves a real problem using AI
 - Implementing a minimum viable product (MVP) of your app
 - Integrating at least one generative AI model via API calls
-- Implementing at least one more advanced techniques such as:
+- Implementing some advanced techniques such as:
 	- Managing conversation context over multiple interactions
 	- Implementing Retrieval-Augmented Generation (RAG)
-	- Creating a simple custom knowledge base or vector database
+	- Creating a custom knowledge base or vector database
-	- Utilizing LLM-powered agents that can use tools and make decisions
+	- Utilizing LLM-powered agents for opened-ended or multi-step requests
 	- Integrating tools or APIs that the LLM can call as needed
 - Addressing practical concerns like prompt engineering and user experience
 - Evaluating the effectiveness and limitations of your app

-Example project:
+Example projects that align with this pathway:
 - Create an application where users can upload documents (e.g., research papers, legal documents) and ask questions about them.
 - Develop an AI tutor that adapts to a student's learning style and knowledge level.
 Maintain data about the user over multiple interactions to track their progress.
 - Build a chatbot for a company that can handle customer queries about products, retrieving information about products and inventory in real-time from a database.